What happens when your person dies?

 We're the best club you'll never want to join, and we'd like to keep it that way.

 HYWC: What We’re All About:

-None of us has it “better” or “worse” than the other.
-Comparing our griefs is a useless exercise that does nothing but rob us of empathy for one another and compassion for ourselves.
+Don’t compare.
+None of us have it “better” or “worse” than the other.
+Comparing our grief is a useless exercise that does nothing but rob us of empathy for one another, and compassion for ourselves.

-We contact our admins when we’re concerned about something or someone, but we don’t engage in comment wars.
 We trust that the things shared in this group are shared in confidence, and should be treated as confidential.
 We keep them in our hearts, but don’t let them leave this group.
 If you do this, you will be removed from the group.

 We love you,

 WANT TO JOIN THE HYWC?
-Click here to be added to our top-secret Facebook group.
+Click here to be added to our top-secret group.